wabkur/AirBnB_clone_v3/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+## contributing
+Given contribution where by editing: Adding and Removing some codes in a file by making it better.

 ## Examples of use
 ```